plone/training/docs/voltoaddons/01-addon-basics.md

 integrated with unmodified Volto projects.

 The [collective/awesome-volto](https://github.com/collective/awesome-volto)
-repo tracks most of them (submit PRs if anything is missing!).
+repository tracks most of them (submit PRs if anything is missing!).

 An add-on can be almost anything that a Volto project can be.
 They can: